MixDrinks/backend/ReadMe.md

 If you found an issue or would like to submit an improvement to this project, please submit an issue using the issues tab above.
 If you would like to submit a PR with a fix, reference the issue you created!

+## CI/CD

+The project use github actions for CI/CD.
+The CI/CD pipelines is described in the folder `.github/workflows/` The job verify the code style, run the tests and build the docker image for each pull request.
+After push to the main branch the job build the docker image with tags latest and sha-{short_commit_sha} and push it to the docker hub.
+After the push the job trigger the digital ocean app platform to deploy the new version of the app, we use the sha for identify the version, we cannot use the latest tag because the latest tag is not immutable, and be doesn't have opportunity to rollback.